 “Minimum Viable Product (MVP) is the simpler version of a product that can be available to validate a small set of assumptions on the business.
 Tweet This.

 Basically, you don’t want to waste time, money and effort building a product that won’t attend your expectations.
 For that reason, you need to understand and validate the hypothesis about the business.
 MVP helps to validate and learn the fastest way.

 Different from products created using the traditional way, usually taking too much time and effort on prototyping, analysis and elaboration, the goal of MVP is only to validate the first step, the minimum product, far less elaborated than the final version.
 MVP focuses on the minimum but viable product to verify if the direction is correct.
-The initial set of functionality needed for hypothesis validation and for learning more about the business. “ from the eBook To The Point, a recipe for creating Lean products.
+The initial set of functionality needed for hypothesis validation and for learning more about the business. “ from the book Lean Inception.

 The seesaw and the MVP

 The smaller the MVP, that is, the most minimum it is, the less product it will be.

 On the other hand, the more product it is, that is, the more feature it has, the more time and effort it demands, probably, creating something beyond the minimum viable to validate something.

 It’s hard to define the MVP.
 As in the child’s play, the seesaw will keep oscillating from one side to another.
 Sometimes the product goes a little further than what’s needed; another time the minimum will fall a little short of the expected product.

 But this seesaw has two sides.
 If one is missing, the MVP won’t exist and the acronym will only have two letters.

 Imagine the seesaw without the product.
 We only do the minimum to validate something.
 But note that this is excellent.
 We are validating.
 This is as good as it gets.
 However, if there’s no product, this is not an MVP.
 The P from product is not there.
 This is an experiment.
 An MV, a minimum viable to validate something.